sail-sg/odc/README.md

 # On-demand Communication (ODC)

-ODC is a high-performance communication library that adapts Parameter Server (PS) into Fully Sharded Data Parallel (FSDP) by replacing collective all-gather and reduce-scatter with on-demand point-to-point communication.
+ODC is a patch to FSDP that adapts Parameter Server (PS) into Fully Sharded Data Parallel (FSDP) by replacing collective all-gather and reduce-scatter with on-demand point-to-point communication.

 ![Original-FSDP](./docs/readme/FSDP-ODC.jpg)